I’m not going to lie: I almost cried inside the Schokoladefest. Tears of joy. Yeah, I like chocolate.

 It’s not all chocolate, either.

-A street food section offered nourishment of a more sustaining kind, as well as the occasional surprise: I found a rather nice mountain cheese with a hint of peppermint there.
+The food section might even produce the occasional surprise: I once found a rather nice mountain cheese with a hint of peppermint there.

 (Be still my beating heart; press photo courtesy of and © Schokoladefest)